jawerg/meterdata/presi.md

 sources:
   - name: meterdata
-    database: meterdata_raw  # note that clickhouse has no notion of a schema
+    database: meterdata_raw  # note that ClickHouse has no notion of a schema
     tables:
       - name: meter_halfhourly_dataset
         columns: